QUICK SUMMARY

 The Research: Constant Connection Comes at a Cost

-Numerous studies confirm that excessive social media use is strongly associated with mental health concerns like depression, anxiety, and low self-esteem.
+Numerous studies confirm that excessive or problematic social media use is associated with mental health concerns like depression, anxiety, stress, low self-esteem, loneliness, and sleep disruption.

-- A University of Pennsylvania study revealed that limiting social media to 30 minutes a day significantly reduced feelings of loneliness and depressive symptoms.
+- A University of Pennsylvania randomized study found that limiting social media to approximately 30 minutes per day significantly reduced loneliness and depressive symptoms over three weeks.
+(2)

 These findings align with a broader Christian perspective on social media apps: technology must be stewarded wisely, not allowed to rule our lives.